secure-passphrase/lib-v0.0.1-deprecated/README.md

   <code>Passphrase.randomNum</code> is the random number generator used.
 Is expected to return a number between 0 and 1.
 Math.random is default.
 Can and should be set to a function that uses SecureRandom if available.

-2. Create passphrase from numeric key and vise-versa
+2. Create passphrase from numeric key and vise-versa (ala RFC1751)

   <code>pass = Passphrase.fromKey( key [, dictionary] )</code>